bonsaiiV/ChunkAlign/README.md

 A Datapack to execute functions aligned to chunks.

 ## Description
 Aligns an armor stand with the chunk grid to have the chunk position (0.5, 0.5, 0.5).
-Furthermore it expands the marked chunks (armor stand with custom tags) into a rectangle (box) and aligns it with the resulting grid.
+Optionally you can set the alignment to whatever number above 0 you desire.

 ## Installation
 Coming soon...